Letianwu/ZMCintegral/README.md

 # ZMCintegral

-ZMCintegral is a python package which uses Monte Carlo Method to do numerical integrations on Multi-GPU devices.
+ZMCintegral is an easy to use python package which supports Monte Carlo and Average Evaluation Method  to do numerical integrations on Multi-GPU devices.
 It supports integrations with up to 11 multi-variables.
 It is capable of even more than 11 variables if time is not of the priori concern.
+It usually takes a few minutes to finish the task.

 # Supports

   - Multi-dimension integration
   - Multi-GPU device
   - Importance sampling
+  - Heuristic tree search

 ###### To understand how ZMCintegral works, please refer to